 Rebated fuel in unusual circumstances after 1 April 2022

-In some circumstances, you may be granted a licence if you can prove to HMRC why you cannot use full duty paid diesel,
+In some circumstances, businesses may have been granted a licence if they could prove to HMRC why you cannot use full duty paid diesel.

 For instance, you may use rebated fuel for technical or safety purposes because using full duty diesel fuel isn’t compatible with your vehicles, vessels, machines or appliances.

-If you think you’re eligible, you must apply to HMRC.
-If they approve the licence, you can pay the difference in duty between the rebated and non-rebated fuels.
+If they approve the licence, businesses will have been able to pay the difference in duty between the rebated and non-rebated fuels.
 The licence will will not be issued indefinitely and will be reviewed regularly.

 The penalties of unlawfully using rebated fuel after 1 April 2022